 Message on behalf of the Management

-OTP Bank Romania, subsidiary of OTP Bank Plc. and member of OTP Bank Group, the largest independent banking group in Central and Eastern Europe, is an integrated and self-financed provider of financial services.
+OTP Bank Romania, subsidiary of OTP Bank Plc. and member of OTP Bank Group, is an integrated and self-financed provider of financial services.
 With an approach defined by responsibility, commitment and professionalism, OTP Bank Romania is aware of its clients’ needs and aims development in line with the strategic directions and guidelines of OTP Bank Group.

 One of OTP Bank Romania's key requirements towards its employees is that they must grant the utmost importance to moral and professional integrity and that they strive to meet the highest moral and professional standards during their daily activities.

 The quality of our banking products and services is the result of our declared mission statement to have the courage to foster excellence, professional skills, to have an integrated ethical conduct both at the level of each employee and organizational level.

 Thus, OTP Bank Romania SA and its Management have adopted ‘’the principle of zero tolerance’’ towards corruption, bribery and fraud, taking a definite stance against all these forms.

 Equally important is for OTP Bank Romania S.A. to make sure that the transparency and prudentially principles are applied and fully observed in the course of its activities.

 We believe that the practices of ethical operation significantly contribute to the continuous improvement of OTP Bank Romania's performance, competitiveness and its recognition; therefore we apply all instruments available to maintain and to raise our standards of ethics aiming maintenance of OTP Bank Romania’s reputation.

 Further to development of efforts from the bank to financial mentor statute, the effort of each employee is based on responsibility assuming, knowledge, compliance and observance of ethics values in order to ensure the progress and stability of OTP Bank Romania SA.